mehranredrose/MusicPlayer-python/README.md

-# MusicPlayer-python
+# Music Player with Python
-a music player using Tkinter
+a Simple music player using Python Library Tkinter